 Situated in one of the most scenic areas in Scotland, rich with history and with an abundance of flora and fauna, Strathyre is particularly well situated for walkers, golfers, cyclists and bird watchers.
 There are many places of interest nearby including Rob Roy's grave at Balquhidder, Stirling Castle, Loch Lomond, Glencoe, the Falkirk wheel and a number of distilleries; for more detail, please visit our pages on attractions, cycling, walking and ideas for days out.
 Just over an hour's drive from both Edinburgh and Glasgow and with its central location in Scotland, Strathyre makes an excellent base for a weekend break or longer holiday.

-Guests at Rosebank House can enjoy special offers at Callander Golf Club which is rated by 'Golf Monthly' amongst the top 10 courses for visitors to Scotland.
-Our guests qualify for a 20% discount on green fees.enjoy excellent views of the garden and surrounding countryside.
-You can also sit and enjoy the superb view from the large attractive garden or relax in the conservatory, summer house or guest lounge.
+Guests at Rosebank House can also enjoy special offers at Callander Golf Club which is rated by 'Golf Monthly' amongst the top 10 courses for visitors to Scotland.
+Our guests qualify for a 20% discount on green fees.

 - Extensive breakfast menu with a separate vegetarian menu